chefwhisper/recipe_viewer/README.md

 # Recipe Viewer Application

-An interactive recipe viewer application that helps users follow cooking instructions with features like cooking mode, voice control, and an integrated timer system.
+An interactive recipe viewer application that helps users follow cooking instructions with features like cooking mode and an integrated timer system.

 ## Quick Start